 Although Bangladesh has witnessed significant economic growth and socio-economic development over the past decade, the growth has not been geographically uniform.
-Hard-to-reach areas, such as the waterlogged haor basins in eastern/north-eastern Bangladesh, have had high levels of poverty and are significantly lagging in social indicators such as schooling, healthcare, women empowerment, etc., compared to easy-to-access areas with similar demographics.
+Hard-to-reach areas, such as the waterlogged haor basins in north-eastern Bangladesh, have had high levels of poverty and are significantly lagging in social indicators such as schooling, healthcare, women empowerment, etc., compared to easy-to-access areas with similar demographics.
 To alleviate the above-mentioned problems associated with hard-to-reach areas, BRAC has been running both Integrated Development Programmes (IDP) and Non-Integrated Development Programmes (Non-IDP) in haor areas of Sylhet and Mymensingh.

-IDP and Non-IDP differ in development approaches – IDP delivers development services in 10 key areas, in an integrated approach through one single programme organizer (PO), a common platform village development organization (VDO), which consists of local women from the beneficiary areas.
-Non-IDP, on the other hand, delivers the individual development services in a siloed approach.
+IDP and Non-IDP differ in development approaches – IDP delivers development services in 10 key areas, in an integrated approach through one single program organizer (PO), a common platform village development organization (VDO), which consists of local women from the beneficiary areas.
+Non-IDP, on the other hand, delivers individual development services in a siloed approach.
 LightCastle Partners was hired to conduct an Impact and Cost-Benefit Analysis of IDP in haor regions of Sylhet and Mymensingh.
-The Impact Study assessed the impacts of the IDP programme over the last 5 years by comparing data on socio-economic indicators with that of Non-IDP and a Control Region.
+The Impact Study assessed the impacts of the IDP program over the last 5 years by comparing data on socio-economic indicators with that of Non-IDP and a Control Region.
 Analyses of socio-economic indicators for the Impact Study were then used to calculate the Benefit-Cost ratio of each IDP Programme component for the Cost-Benefit Analysis segment.

 To undertake a comprehensive assessment, LightCastle Partners collected and analyzed household data from more than 1,463 Households in the 3 groups – 708 from IDP, 426 from Non-IDP, and 329 from No Intervention or Control.
 Focus Group Discussions (FGDs) – 8 in the IDP area and 4 in the non-IDP area – were conducted with beneficiaries to evaluate the progress of female empowerment and power dynamics in the intervention areas.
-In addition, Key Informant Interviews (KIIs) with multiple stakeholders – POs, community members in study areas, BRAC Field Staff, BRAC Employees from the IDP Team and other teams – provided insight into operations and impact of IDP and Non-IDP interventions.
-The quantitative and qualitative data was analyzed to compare the current socio-economic conditions in the IDP area, compared to that of Control, Non-IDP and Baseline (2015), and establish the success of the IDP.
+In addition, Key Informant Interviews (KIIs) with multiple stakeholders – POs, community members in study areas, BRAC Field Staff, BRAC Employees from the IDP Team, and other teams – provided insight into operations and impact of IDP and Non-IDP interventions.
+The quantitative and qualitative data were analyzed to compare the current socio-economic conditions in the IDP area, compared to that of Control, Non-IDP, and Baseline (2015), and to establish the success of the IDP.

 The results of the Impact Study and Cost-Benefit Analysis of IDP conducted by LightCastle Partners may be used to plan the expansion of IDP to areas in Bangladesh with high rates of ultra-poor.
-Using the results of the Impact and Cost-Benefit Analysis, LightCastle partners has also recommended modifications that may result in greater success of IDP, including potential partnerships with the government.
+Using the results of the Impact and Cost-Benefit Analysis, LightCastle partners have also recommended modifications that may result in greater success of IDP, including potential partnerships with the government.